Joice Maduaka: Athletics career

-She went on to represent Great Britain at the 2006 European Championships in Athletics, finishing 4th in the final of the 100 m and finishing 2nd in the 4 x 100 m relay and became the British champion again, over 100 m and 200 m at the 2006 AAA Championships, beating her opposition by a considerable margin.
+She went on to represent Great Britain at the 2006 European Championships in Athletics, finishing 4th in the final of the 100 m and finishing 2nd in the 4 × 100 m relay and became the British champion again, over 100 m and 200 m at the 2006 AAA Championships, beating her opposition by a considerable margin.

-At the end of the year Maduaka was ranked as the fastest British athlete over 100 m and the second fastest over 200 m.
+At the end of the year, Maduaka was ranked as the fastest British athlete over 100 m and the second fastest over 200 m.
 At the 2007 British Athletics Championships she failed to defend her 100 m crown, finishing third behind Jeanette Kwakye, and also had to pull out of the final of the 200 m, despite winning her heat very convincingly, due to illness.
 The 200 m was also won by Kwakye.

 At the 2007 European Cup first division, Maduaka finished 2nd in the individual 100 m, 1st in the 200 m and anchored the British team home to first place in the relay, winning 23 points altogether, for her team.
 This is the most any British athlete has ever done for their country at these championships.

 Maduaka was later chosen to represent her country at the 2007 World Championships in Athletics.
 She was excluded from the 100 m list, as Montell Douglas was the only British athlete who had obtained the A-standard whilst, Laura Turner had been selected as an improving athlete.
 Maduaka and Jeanette Kwakye were to be the only British representatives in the 200 m.
 However, Turner went on to achieve the A standard for the 100 m, meaning that GBR were permitted another athlete in the event.
 The committee chose Kwakye, and then replaced her in the 200 m with Emily Freeman.

 Controversy

-In late 2006 Maduaka and the rest of the British Women's Relay Team, represented the Europe team at the 2006 World Athletics Cup.
+In late 2006, Maduaka and the rest of the British Women's Relay Team, represented the Europe team at the 2006 World Athletics Cup.
 However, the officials had placed the Europe team and the USA team in the wrong lanes, so when it came to pass the baton, they would have been passing them to the opposition.
 Team USA passed the batons, but team GBR (Europe) were unsure, but in the end did make a change.
 Both teams finished.
 USA was disqualified, but Europe wasn't.
 The race was not rerun, despite being rescheduled.